First Blog about My First Blog — on display

-Eight years ago I wrote a little article about the CSS display property.
-I was a junior developer, barely had my bearings, and I wrote it mostly to solidify my own understanding.
+Eight years ago, fresh out of my first dev job, I wrote my very first blog post.
+It was about the CSS display property — inline, inline-block, and block.
+I wrote it mostly to solidify my own understanding.
 Nothing fancy.

 You might be thinking — don't we just use flexbox and grid for everything now?